 Chesapeake Energy Corp.
-(CHK) Chief Executive Officer Aubrey McClendon is banking his turnaround of the industry’s biggest debtor on a rebound in natural-gas prices that no Wall Street analysts tracked by Bloomberg expect will happen.
+(CHK:US) Chief Executive Officer Aubrey McClendon is banking his turnaround of the industry’s biggest debtor on a rebound in natural-gas prices that no Wall Street analysts tracked by Bloomberg expect will happen.

 A day after directors said they’ll strip him of the chairman’s role as they investigate potential conflicts of interest in his personal finances, McClendon laid out a plan to shrink a $12.6 billion debt pile, cut costs and remake the second-biggest U.S. gas producer into an oil company.
 At the core of his plan is a rebound in gas by 2014 to $5 per thousand cubic feet, more than double today’s level.